The Sky Tonight

 The central core of Omega Centauri

-There is another remarkable globular, second only to Omega Centauri.
+Although Omega Centauri is poorly placed for viewing this month, there is another remarkable globular, second only to Omega, which is in a good position.
 Close to the SMC (see below), binoculars can detect a fuzzy star.
 A telescope will reveal this faint glow as a magnificent globular cluster, lying at a distance of 5.8 kiloparsecs.
 Its light has taken almost 19 000 years to reach us.
 This is NGC 104, commonly known as 47 Tucanae.
 Some regard this cluster as being more spectacular than Omega Centauri, as it is more compact, and the faint stars twinkling in its core are very beautiful.
-This month, 47 Tucanae will be observable all night.
+This month, Omega Centauri is not at a good position for viewing, but 47 Tucanae is well placed before midnight.

 The globular cluster NGC 6752 in the constellation Pavo.

-* M42: This number means that the Great Nebula in Orion is No. 42 in a list of 103 astronomical objects compiled and published in 1784 by Charles Messier.
+* M7: This number means that Ptolemy's Cluster in Scorpius is No. 7 in a list of 103 astronomical objects compiled and published in 1784 by Charles Messier.
 Charles was interested in the discovery of new comets, and his aim was to provide a list for observers of fuzzy nebulae and clusters which could easily be reported as comets by mistake.
 Messier's search for comets is now just a footnote to history, but his list of 103 objects is well known to all astronomers today, and has even been extended to 110 objects.

 The recent explosion of discovery in astronomy has meant that more and more catalogues are being produced, but they tend to specialise in particular types of objects, rather than being all-encompassing, as the NGC / IC try to be.
 Some examples are the Planetary Nebulae Catalogue (PK) which lists 1455 nebulae, the Washington Catalogue of Double Stars (WDS) which lists 12 000 binaries, the General Catalogue of Variable Stars (GCVS) which lists 28 000 variables, and the Principal Galaxy Catalogue (PGC) which lists 73 000 galaxies.
 The largest modern catalogue is the Hubble Guide Star Catalogue (GSC) which was assembled to support the Hubble Space Telescope's need for guide stars when photographing sky objects.
 The GSC contains nearly 19 million stars brighter than magnitude 15.